A very commonly planted tree, reaching 30 metres tall in its natural habitat. It has smooth brown-grey mottled bark.

 Some cultivars are available.
-The most popular of these is called “Luscious” which is T. laurina ‘DOW 10’.
+The most popular of these is marketed as “Luscious” which is registered as T. laurina ‘DOW 10’.
 This form is from the NSW north coast and has broader leaves, about 2 to 3 cm wide.
 It has been planted commonly since about 2013.

 Another cultivar is called ‘Hot Tips’ with variegated leaves new bronze-red growth.

 Can regenerate from seed bank after fire as well as branch shoots and suckering stems/trunks.
 Does not usually get burnt in fires as it grows almost purely on creeks.

 Tristaniopsis – has its roots in the closely related genus Tristania which is named in honour of Jules Marie Claude de Tristan (1776-1861), a French botanist about whom not much information can be found online.
 Tristaniopsis means “resembling Tristania”; the two genera have similar leaves and flowers.
 However, Tristania neriifolia (the sole species) has opposite leaves whereas Tristaniopsis spp. have alternate.